YourOpenDAta/ml_conjunto/README.md

 ## Description

-Barcelona's endpoint returns XXXX
+* Barcelona's endpoint returns the number of bikes available in the requested station
-Santander's endpoint returns XXXXX
+* Santander's endpoint returns the number of bikes available in the requested station
-Malaga's endpoint returns XXXXX
+* Malaga's endpoint returns the percentage of occupancy

 ## Initial tasks